 The variance indicates funds that could not be utilised in a particular year and had to form part of the following year's input.
 Trends (decrease in variance) show improvement in the ability of the municipality to utilise the funds allocated, over the time.
 As per MFMA the variance on expenditure should not exceed 10% of the original budget.

-3.6 KPA: Good Governance & Public participation (Deepen democracy through a refined committee model)
+(Deepen democracy through a refined committee model)